MichaCo/CacheManager/README.md

 Benchmarks have been implemented with [BenchmarkDotNet](https://github.com/PerfDotNet/BenchmarkDotNet).

-Using the same configuration for all the following benchmarks:
+All CacheManager instances used in the benchmarks have only one cache handle configured, either the Dictionary, System.Runtime or Redis handle.

+We are using the same configuration for all benchmarks and running two jobs each, one for x86 and one for x64.
+Regarding the different platforms, the conclusion is obviously that x64 is always faster than the x86 platform, but x64 consumes slightly more memory of course.

 ```ini
 BenchmarkDotNet=v0.9.1.0